 The Tribune reports that the company argues over-administration of pain medications is a physician error or a result of unapproved prescriptions being used in the pump.
 However, over-administration of medications was also behind the recall the Medtronic Paradigm pump, making it appear that these devices may simply be defective by design.

 At GoldenbergLaw, we have been representing victims of defective medical devices for over three decades and know how to handle these cases for optimal results.
 If you or a loved one has been injured by a Medtronic device, we welcome an opportunity to meet with you free of charge to discuss your options.
-Please use our online contact form or call us at 612-436-5026 to set up your appointment today.
+Please contact us to set up your appointment today.
 We serve families living throughout the nation.